tushar-c/tushar-c.github.io/_posts/2018-8-1-The-Cartoon-Brain-:-Artificial-Neural-Networks.md

 the other equation is given by:

 $$\frac{\partial E}{\partial w_{ik}} = \frac{\partial E}{\partial o_j} * \frac{\partial o_j}{\partial a_j} * \frac{\partial a_j}{\partial b_{j}} $$

+The two equations thus give us the contribution to the error by a neuron's weight and its bias components.

 At the output, the error is given by: